-In the first quarter of fiscal 2013, we repaid the remaining outstanding principal balance of \$60.1 million on our \$145.0 million term loan and in the third quarter of fiscal 2013, we redeemed the 5.0% Notes.
-As a result of the repayments, the amounts previously reflected as "Debt obligations" and the associated interest amounts reflected as "Interest payments associated with long-term debt obligations" in the contractual obligations table contained in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" of our Annual Report on Form 10-K for the fiscal year ended November 3, 2012 decreased by approximately \$435.1 million and \$38.4 million, respectively.
+On July 22, 2014, the Company entered into a 90-day term loan facility in an aggregate principal amount of \$2.0 billion with Credit Suisse AG, as Administrative Agent, and each lender from time to time party thereto (the Term Loan Agreement) to finance the Acquisition.
+Payments of the principal amounts of revolving loans under the Term Loan Agreement are due no later than October 20, 2014 and will not require interim amortization.
+Loans under the Term Loan Agreement bear interest at the Eurodollar Rate (as defined in the Term Loan Agreement) plus 1.00% (1.16% as of August 2, 2014).
+As a result of the Term Loan Agreement, the amounts reflected as "Debt obligations" and "Interest payments associated with long-term debt obligations" in the contractual obligations table contained in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" of our Annual Report on Form 10-K for the fiscal year ended November 2, 2013 are higher by \$2.0 billion and \$5.8 million, respectively.